-Oil is the source of all wealth, and when Shell began pumping in the 1970s, it soon became known as “the Shellfare state.”
+Oil is the source of most of their wealth.
+When Shell began pumping in the 1970s, it soon became known as “the Shellfare state.”

 This post has focused on the architecture, but that doesn’t mean I’m a supporter.
-Brunei captured the world’s attention when Sultan Hassanal Bolkiah unapologetically implemented sharia law.
+The Brunei Sultan Hassanal Bolkiah unapologetically implemented sharia law.
 “Theory states that Allah’s law is cruel and unfair but Allah himself has said that his law is indeed fair.”

 Vanity Fair has an excellent article about the latest, which came to attention when celebrities started boycotting a new Beverly Hills hotel that the Brunei Sultan owns: